-The procedure the Legislature will use in receiving, considering and acting on MOU's.
+The procedure the Legislature will use in receiving, considering and

 The availability of adequate criteria and reliable cost data for evaluating MOU's.

 Moreover, it is likely that the Legislature will have only a short time in which to act on MOU's, because employee compensation proposals probably will be submitted late in the 1982-83 budget process.